 Morris Habitat for Humanity Restore is The Store That Builds Homes.

-Using volunteer labor and donations of money and used furniture, Morris Habitat for Humanity is a local nonprofit organization building and rehabilitating houses in partnership with Randolph families in need.
+Using volunteer labor and donations of money and used furniture, Morris Habitat for Humanity is a local nonprofit organization building and rehabilitating houses in partnership with families in need.
 Habitat houses are affordable because there is no profit included in the sale price and no interest is charged on the mortgage.
 The family’s monthly mortgage payments go into a revolving fund which is used to build more houses.

-In the next four years, the local nonprofit Morris Habitat plans on serving over 200 families in Randolph through new and rehab homebuilding, home preservation and international homebuilding programs.
-Volunteer visits will total over 45,000, and our Restore activity will keep another 3000 tons of used furniture and other reusable items out of Randolph landfills while providing funding to support our overhead.
+From 2019 through 2023, the local nonprofit Morris Habitat plans on serving over 540 families through new and rehab homebuilding, home preservation and international homebuilding programs.
+Our Restore activity will keep another 16,800 tons of used furniture and other reusable items out of landfills while providing funding to support our overhead.
 As advocacy increases, so will the evolution of families becoming homeowners, transforming communities and the economy in an upward direction.

 Morris Habitat for Humanity is an affiliate of Habitat for Humanity International.

-The ReStore is a good deal for you, the Randolph community and the environment!
+The ReStore is a good deal for you, the community and the environment!
 Our Randolph local nonprofit creates a steady source of income for Morris Habitat by selling new and used furniture and home furnishings donated by individuals and businesses.
 It promotes sustainability by diverting hundreds of tons of materials from the waste stream each year.